suchithgali/CatTracksWebsite/CONTRIBUTING.md

 ## Development Process

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## Pull Requests

 Pull requests are the best way to propose changes to the codebase.
-We actively welcome your pull requests:
+I actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.